marviorocha/stationprotheme/README.md

 ### Theme Station Pro for Radio

-This is a free theme for Wordpress where we use with Station Pro Plugin, Icecast or shoutcast radio streming.
+This is a free theme for WordPress where we use the plugin Station Pro player for streaming Icecast or Shoutcast.
+We improve the code the pure HTML, for best performance with SEO.

+The Station Pro theme to be suggested plugins that are installed in your WordPress.

+Please send me your feedback,

+Make with :fa-heart: by Marvio Rocha (marviorocha@marviorocha.com)

 # Screenshot